 Smoking is not permitted in College vehicles while on or off campus.

 Smoking Cessation:

-Employees who participate in the CareFirst health and/or prescription drug plan may:

-• Use the Prescription Drug plan for prescriptions for smoking depressants, at formulary copay levels.
+Employees who participate in the health and/or prescription drug plan may use the Prescription Drug plan for prescriptions for smoking depressants, at formulary copay levels.
+Employees also may contact the Employee Assistance Program for additional information.